totemo/watson/README.md

 * If you see a block drawn as bright magenta and somewhat smaller than 1 cubic meter, it means that the name for that block in blocks.yml doesn't match what LogBlock calls it.
 Let me know.
 * Re-echoed coordinate lines are currently hard coded to not echo stone at all.
 This should be customisable.
-* Currently any code that deals with timestamps assumes the current year.
-This will break around New Year's.
 * The calculator should probably use a custom lexer (rather than JDK class) so that extra spaces in mathematical expressions can be removed.
 * Command line help is ugly because of the variable width font.